CaZ-dev/CaZ-dev/README.md

 **Talking about Personal Stuffs:**

-- 🌱 I’m currently learning Java ,JavaScript and Kubernetes;
+- 🌱 I’m currently learning Java, JavaScript and Kubernetes;
 - 🤔 I’m looking for help with Data Structures and Algorithms 😭;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 How to reach me: abhinavbansal30@gmail.com;